 BPA has been banned in baby products since 2012, but the same cannot yet be said for BPS.
 To stay on the safe side, here are a few tips to avoid BPS:

-- The first may be obvious, but look for BPS free products – Cherub Baby is the first Australian baby product brand which is 100% BPS free – our reusable food pouches are BPS, Phthalate and PVC Free;
+- The first may be obvious, but look for chemical free products – Cherub Baby is the first Australian baby product brand which is 100% BPS free – our reusable food pouches and Glass Baby Bottles, Sippy and Straw Cups are BPS, Phthalate and PVC Free;

 - Do not heat food in a microwave using a plastic container.
 Heat can cause an increase in chemical leaks;

 - Do not put plastic containers in a dishwasher.
 The temperature can cause the plastic to melt which again can increase chemical leaks;

 - Avoid tinned food, the lining contains plastic – use fresh or frozen instead;